MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ![Ribbon on site collections page](media/site-collections-menu.png)

 > [!IMPORTANT]
-> The Classic site collections page was removed on October 22, 2020.
-This article shows the features that were present in the Classic site collections page and where to find them in the new SharePoint admin center.
+> The classic site collections page has been removed.
+This article shows the features that were present on the classic site collections page and where to find them in the new SharePoint admin center.

 ## Create a new private site collection